World Manta Day Title.png

 September 17th

-World Manta Day is returning on 17th September 2024!
-This special day has been created to celebrate manta rays and to raise awareness of the threats that these beautiful, mysterious, ocean giants face.
+World Manta Day is returning on 17th September 2026!
+This special day has been created to celebrate manta rays and to raise awareness of the threats that these beautiful, mysterious ocean giants face.

 Let’s get mantas trending! #worldmantaday